tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 ## Human Factors
 - Concerned with human efficiency and safety in man-machine system
-- Human factors deals with the psychological, social, phyu
+- Human factors deals with the psychological, social, physical, biological and safety characteristics of a user and the system
+- Goals: Human interaction with the system such that
+	- Reduce errors
+	- Increase production
+	- Enhance safety and comfort

 # Additional Content